status-im/universal-links-handler/README.md

 It will listen on port `8080` and mount the correct volumes so any change is then reflected.

+`node_modules` are mounted as a volume so in case you change `package-lock.json` will need to be re-installed in the docker container.

 ### Production locally

 Start `docker-compose` with: